 One of the neat things I’ve found about the bullet journal is the community attached to it!
 There are so many Facebook Groups, Pinterest boards, etc that allow you to find other planner addicts and connect with them (You can follow my Pinterest and Facebook to get you started!).
 Bullet journalers come from all walks of life- teens, stay-at-home parents, professionals, hobbyists, freelancers, students, creatives, and egg heads.
 And I have found that the people in this community tend to be positive, motivated, and encouraging people.
 So go out there and find them!

 While it’s true that you could use the bullet journal with a cheap notebook and any old pen, I find that I am more motivated to use it every day when I like the way it looks and feels.
 When I first started, I tentatively bought a fairly inexpensive Ecosystem journal, which did a marvelous job and was quite sturdy.

 If you aren’t a stationary addict like myself, find other ways to invest in your bullet journal ritual.
 Perhaps buy a nicer desk organization set to add a touch of fancy to your desk, or a better lamp.
-If music is what helps propel you through your day, consider trying Focus at Will – an ad-free type of music that is scientifically proven to help increase productivity (try it free for two weeks and see what I mean!).
+If music is what helps propel you through your day, I highly recommend Amazon Music, they have a wide variety of stations, are ad free, and have a free trial.
 If you have noisy neighbors or coworkers, perhaps get yourself some noise cancelling headphones.